Database Schemas#

 The following SQL command will create the table

-This table, where <device> is the name of the device as set in devlist, contains information on the sensors connected to the device, with a row per sensor.
+This table, where <device> is the name of the device as set in devlist and id is the device id, contains information on the sensors connected to the device, with a row per sensor.
 The columns are:

 The following SQL command will create the table

-This table, where <device> is the name of the device as set in devlist, where there is a row for each data entry.
+This table, where <device> is the name of the device as set in devlist and id is the device id, where there is a row for each data entry.
 The columns are:

 The following SQL command will create the table, adding a <sens_name> FLOAT for each sensor